-As the Seller I/we understand that the will inspect the property for health and safety deficiencies.
-I/we also understand that public funds may be involved in this transaction and, as such, if the property was built before 1978, a lead-based paint disclosure must be signed by both the buyer and seller, and that a Visual Assessment will be conducted to determine the presence of deteriorated paint.

-As the Seller, I/we understand that under the Sponsor's Program, the property must be currently owneroccupied, vacant for three months at the time of submission of purchase offer, new (never occupied), or renter purchasing the unit.
-I/we hereby certify that the property is:

-□ Vacant at least 3 months; □ Owner-occupied; □ New; or □ Being Purchased by Occupant

-I/we hereby certify that I have read and understand this "Declaration" and \Box a copy of said Notice was given to me prior to the offer to purchase.
-If received after presentation of the purchase offer, I/We choose \Box to withdraw or \Box not to withdraw, from the Purchase Agreement.
+As the Seller I/we understand that the health and safety deficiencies.
+I/we also understand the transaction and, as such, if the property was built before 19 signed by both the buyer and seller, and that a Visual Asse presence of deteriorated paint. at public funds may be involved in this 978, a lead-based paint disclosure must be As the Seller, I/we understand that under the Sponsor's owner-occupied, vacant for three months at the time of soccupied), or renter purchasing the unit.
+I/we hereby certification of the self-three purchasing the unit. submission of purchase offer, new (never ☐ Vacant at least 3 months; ☐ Owner-occupied; ☐ Ne w; or Being Purchased by Occupant I/we hereby certify that I have read and understand this Notice was given to me prior to the offer to purchase.
+If ro offer, I/We choose eceived after presentation of the purchase Seller Date Seller Date

-Seller

-Seller